caffeine-suite/caffeine-script/README.md

   * use small runtime to reduce overall code-size and increase functionality
   * reduced overhead with @-binding
 * improved literate programming
+* operator overloading if it can-be done efficiently

 #### Extended unquoted labels: